 Consider the following scenario: you’re playing a computation game while simultaneously streaming a Youtube clip and downloading a huge file.
-Your game may have trouble if you don’t have the Intel Killer Control Center because it has to divide its bandwidth equally.
+Your competition may have trouble if you don’t have the Intel Killer Control Center because it has to divide its bandwidth equally.

 With the Intel Killer Control Center, the games get granted unlimited bandwidth.
 At the same time, the video will be delayed (meaning that it will likely lag a little longer at first but eventually work perfectly), and your download will be prioritized last.
-In case you are watching a video clip but are not gaming, the playback will be smoother, and the buffering will reduce for the video that you are streaming.
+If you are watching a video clip but are not gaming, the playback will be smoother, and the buffering will reduce for the video you are streaming.

 Qualcomm Atheros Network Manager, also known as Rivet Network, is the parent company that owns Killer Network Service.
 KNS is also commonly called the Qualcomm Atheros Network Service.